NEU-RAL/TrustRegionSVI/README.md

-# trust-region-svi
+# TrustRegion SVI
-A Trust-Region Method for Graphical Stein Variational Inference
+Code for our paper "A Trust-Region Method for Graphical Stein Variational Inference".
+Releasing soon